-5,000 undertrials in jails despite being granted bail, NALSA tells Supreme Court
+SC issues guidelines to ensure prisoners are not held up despite getting bail

 In Delhi, the number of such prisoners was 287, out of whom 217 were provided legal assistance and 71 persons were released.

-The legal services authority also said that it is taking efforts to ensure that more undertrial prisoners can be released.
-“Wherever, the reason for non-release is due to inability to furnish bonds or surety, NALSA would be following up those cases with the respective SLSAs/DLSAs [state and district legal services authorities] and hopefully in the next 1-2 months, more undertrial prisoners would be able to get out of prison,” the report said.
+The legal services authority said that it is taking efforts to ensure that more undertrial prisoners can be released.
+“Wherever, the reason for non-release is due to inability to furnish bonds or surety, NALSA would be following up those cases with the respective SLSAs/DLSAs [State and District Legal Services Authorities] and hopefully in the next 1-2 months, more undertrial prisoners would be able to get out of prison,” the report said.

 The National Legal Services Authority told the court that a standard operating procedure has been prepared by the National Informatics Centre, or NIC, which also deals with this aspect.